Konishi Yukinaga: Evaluation

 Yukinaga is not properly evaluated in Japan.
 In Japanese pop culture, he is often portrayed as a weak bureaucrat similar to Ishida Mitsunari.
 However, this image does not hold when crosschecked with Chinese, Korean or European historical materials.
 This is because, unlike other military commanders, his descendants could not produce military myths to boast about his achievements due to his defeat at Sekigahara and him being a member of a once forbidden religion.

 While his loss in Pyongyang is often cited as an example of his military incompetence, Hideyoshi did not blame him for this loss.
 Konishi's forces were outnumbered and out-armed, so the result was generally to be expected.
 The Japanese had no clue at the time as to how to defend a walled city like Pyongyang, as such an urban layout did not exist in Japan.
 Later on in the war in Korea, the Japanese forces built their own fortresses instead of relying on captured Korean fortifications.

 As the only Japanese commander who faced the main Ming army alone (and without the protection of Japanese castles), Chinese generals held him in high regard, as it was not easy to retreat without being routed after being defeated by a clearly superior force.
 The Ming general Yang Yuan later begrudgingly praised him for being highly talented.
 When the Ming army attacked Kato Kiyomasa in Ulsan, arrangements were made to ensure that Yukinaga would not reinforce Kiyomasa's positions (though given the grudge between the two commanders this was unlikely) even though his forces were not as close to Ulsan as those of other Japanese commanders, suggesting that the Ming considered him to be a substantial threat.

 Yukinaga was also praised by Oda Nobunaga for defending the Oda territory in Seto Inland Sea from the Mori navy, which was noticeably unusual as Nobunaga normally did not pay attention to Hideyoshi's protegés.

 Appearance

-There is no portrait left.
+No contemporary portraits of Konishi survive.
 However, Jesuits' reports described him as tall and pale, unlike ordinary people.

 The Veritable Records of King Seonjo described him as dignified, someone who should not be taken lightly.